ricmclaughlin/ricmclaughlin.github.com/_posts/2014-05-12-the-ruby-learning-path-beginner.md

 [Codecademy Ruby](http://www.codecademy.com/tracks/ruby “Title”) - This is a super great free course that enables you to learn Ruby from the browser and learn programming ideas from the ground up.
 Towards the end of the course it gets more technical but really starts from square one and builds nicely.
 I really love the repetitive nature of the exercises… it spirals and has you working through many similar programming problems each time they introduce something new.
 Excellent course.

 [Try Ruby](http://tryruby.org/levels/1/challenges/0 “Title) - A free course from [Code School](http://codeschool.com/ “Title) which, like [Codecademy](http://www.codecademy.com/learn “Title”), enables you to learn Ruby in the browser.
 I’d look at switching back and forth from this course to Codcademy to really get the basics down.

 [Ruby Monk](https://rubymonk.com/ "title") - The last of the code in a browser trio, the [Ruby Primer](http://https://rubymonk.com/learning/books/1-ruby-primer “Title”) course is more advanced, has less explanation but offers a bit more advanced beginner material than the first two courses.

+A completely different way to get through the spin up and initial Ruby learning process is to take a course..
+It is a course I have not taken, but looks very good, is the [Pragmatic Studios](http://online.pragmaticstudio.com/ “Title”) [Ruby Programming](http://pragmaticstudio.com/ruby “Title”) course.
+I took both of the Rails courses through Pragmatic Studios and they were really, really good so I strongly suspect the Ruby class is great too.
+If I just wanted to learn enough Ruby to learn Rails this would likely be a good choice.
+Costs $179 bucks…

-Once you have these basics down then you are ready for [Learn Ruby Path Intermediate](http://ric.mclaughlin.today/the-ruby-learning-path-intermediate/ “Title”).
+Once you have these basics down then you are ready for [Learn Ruby Path Intermediate](http://ric.mclaughlin.today/the-ruby-learning-path-intermediate/ “title”).

-Goog luck on your Journey!
+Good luck on your Journey!